1992 NBA Finals: Media coverage

 NBC Sports used commentator Marv Albert, analysts Mike Fratello and Magic Johnson, and sideline reporter Ahmad Rashad (both teams' sidelines).
 Bob Costas and Quinn Buckner hosted the pre-game, halftime and postgame reports.

 Just months later, the 1991–92 NBA season documentary Untouchabulls was released.
 Narrated by Hal Douglas, it recaps the Bulls' championship season.
 "Jam" by Michael Jackson was used as the theme song for the documentary.
 That same year, Jordan was featured in Jackson's music video for "Jam".

 Aftermath

+Jordan playing for the 1992 US Men's basketall team (also known as the Dream Team) during the 1992 Olympics in Barcelona.

 The Bulls won their third straight championship the next year over the Phoenix Suns in six games.
-In the offseason that preceded Michael Jordan and Scottie Pippen played for the Dream Team that won the gold medal in the Barcelona Olympics, making them the first players to win NBA championship and Olympic gold medal in the same year (Pippen would achieve this feat again in 1996, LeBron James in 2012, Kyrie Irving in 2016, Khris Middleton in 2021, Jrue Holiday in 2021 and 2024, Derrick White in 2024, and Jayson Tatum in 2024 would later accomplish this feat as well).
-That team also included Blazers guard Clyde Drexler.
-This made Jordan, Patrick Ewing of the New York Knicks and Chris Mullin of the Golden State Warriors the only players to have won Olympic gold medals as both amateurs and professionals, having played for Team USA in Los Angeles.
+In the offseason that preceded Michael Jordan and Scottie Pippen played for the Dream Team that won the gold medal in the Barcelona Olympics, making them the first players to win NBA championship and Olympic gold medal in the same year.
+That team also included Blazers guard Clyde Drexler and Pippen would also achieve this feat again in 1996.
+The 1992 gold medal made Jordan, Patrick Ewing of the New York Knicks and Chris Mullin of the Golden State Warriors the only players to have won Olympic gold medals as both amateurs and professionals, having played for Team USA in Los Angeles.